How To Catch Any Fish

 Picture

-Rainbow Trout caught on a fly in Hot Creek, California
+The author's beautiful Rainbow Trout caught on fly on Morraine Creek, Alaska

 Rainbow Trout